cksource/mrgit/README.md

 (Keys of the `dependencies` object are package names and values are repository URLs (GitHub identifiers in this case).
 Read more about the [`dependencies` option](#the-dependencies-option).)

-And run `mgit update` to clone all the repositories.
+And run `mgit sync` to clone all the repositories.
 By default, they will be cloned to `<cwd>/packages/` directory:

 ```bash
 packages/